Where to Discuss?

 Julia: Multiple Series: Regression

-Line plot for each series, along with shaded region using ribbon, representing standard error for each series.
+Plotting time again, line plot for each series, along with shaded region using ribbon, representing standard error for each series.
+This time with smooth trend lines and shaded error ribbons.
+Like giving each line a warm blanket to keep their variability cozy.

 plot!(